alterae/TextEditorRedux/README.md

 # Text Editor Redux

-This here is a _really_ bad simple text editor I made using Godot.
+This is a _really_ simple text editor I made using Godot.

 Have fun with it, I guess.